symbiotejs/symbiote.js/docs/lit-vs-symbiote.md

 Lit is a mature, well-supported library with a large community and strong ecosystem.
 It's a solid choice for teams that want a lightweight framework experience with custom elements.

 Symbiote.js is designed for a different set of priorities: maximally loose coupling, template flexibility, built-in state management, and seamless isomorphic rendering — all without external dependencies.
 If you're building widgets, micro-frontends, or framework-agnostic component libraries, these architectural choices make a practical difference.

+And since both Lit and Symbiote.js produce standard custom elements, they can coexist on the same page — alongside raw native web components — without conflicts.
+You don't have to choose one exclusively; mix them freely within a single project, using each where it fits best.

 ---